 Since 1959…

-In its 60 years of operations, ETRMA has accompanied and assisted the industry in its
+In its over 60 years of operations, ETRMA has accompanied and assisted the industry in its

 evolution towards greater sustainability and competitiveness, with the expert support of our